Menu Content

 How do I make appointments?

-Initial consultation appointments last for about an hour.
-Counseling appointments begin promptly on the hour and last about 45 minutes.
-If you arrive late to an appointment your counseling session may be shortened.
+Initial consultation appointments and individual counseling or therapy appointments last for about 45 minutes.
+Medication management visits may be shorter.
+If you arrive late to an appointment your session will be shortened or rescheduled.

 Are there limitations to services?